discord/avatar-remix-bot/README.md

 wrangler queues create avatar-remix-jobs
 ```

+Note that Cloudflare Queues are in beta!
+You might have to enable them manually in the [Cloudflare dashboard](https://dash.cloudflare.com/) by going to Workers > Queues.

 ### Publish the Cloudflare Worker

 It's time to bring your worker online!
 Run the following: